 For the Birds is a feature documentary by Richard Miron, produced by Jeffrey Star and Holly Meehl, executive produced by Cindy Meehl (director of BUCK) and Brian Reed (host and co-creator of the podcast S-TOWN).

 For the Birds is a New York Times Critic’s Pick, premiered at Sheffield Doc/Fest and AFI Docs in June 2018, and won the Grand Jury Prize for Best Documentary at New Orleans Film Festival and Ridgefield Independent Film Festival.
-It will release on iTunes and other digital platforms on July 30th.
-Click here to pre-order the film.
+It is now available on iTunes and other digital platforms in over 60 countries.
+Click here to watch now.

 In Richard Miron’s surprising and empathetic For the Birds, we follow an unusual woman named Kathy who lives with 200 pet chickens, ducks, geese and turkeys.
 What starts as a story seemingly about Kathy’s battle with local animal advocacy groups slowly transforms into an intimate drama about her relationship with her husband Gary, and the toll the birds have taken on their marriage and her well-being.
 Filmed over the course of five years, this sensitive tale of one woman’s world breaking down—poignant and absorbing in equal measure—is ultimately one of hope about the possibility of regaining one’s life.